 The initial bite of the Brembos was strong and the feel they offered meant you could squeeze them all the way to the apex.
 I’m not able to say the revamped electronics have revolutionised this bike on track, but the brake benefits have certainly made the package a whole lot better.
 More power would be nice, and a little more wind protection.

 This bike is small, relatively cramped and the swept ’bars do it no favours in the comfort department.
 But who cares about comfort when a fast lap is your primary concern?
 It’s all about the tenths, and Honda’s managed to lose a few in 2019.
 Good effort.
 More power next year, please.

-Come back this time tomorrow to find out which bike came fifth in our countdown to find the Ultimate Sports Bike.Enjoy more Fast Bikes reading in the four-weekly magazine.
+Come back this time tomorrow to find out which bike came fifth in our countdown to find the Ultimate Sports Bike.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.